-- Online on-demand module with a range of interactive learning for adult learners. - Knowledge checks, pre-test, and post-test to assess learning and retention. - Downloadable and online resources to support knowledge retention and application.
+- Online, on-demand module with a range of interactive learning for adult learners. - Knowledge checks, pre-tests, and post-tests to assess learning and retention. - Downloadable and online resources to support knowledge retention and application.

-Texas requirements for unassigned medication for respiratory distress require information and materials that will be specific to your school or school district.
+Texas requirements for unassigned medication for respiratory distress require information and materials that will be specific to your school.
 Learners must be ready to apply knowledge in an emergency.